iaanimashaun/autocdr/README.md

 ### WORK IN PROGRESS!!!!!!!!

 This provides detailed insights into the **Autocdr App**.
 Built using Flask, a Python web framework, the app incorporates various functions to process and analyze retinal images.
 The app is hosted on a GPU-enabled Docker container orchestrated by Kubernetes for optimized performance.
+[Demo Link]([https://www.example.com/my-demo](http://cdr.dev.eazyvitals.com/))

 ## Table of Contents